Vipershroom/Portfolio/README.md

 Notes

 1. Add a dropdown menu
-3. Make the blocks for the links hoverable
+2. Make the blocks for the links hoverable
+3. Make the Index file